IQEngine/IQEngine/README.md

 ## Plugins

 Through the optional backend API, IQEngine supports three different classes of plugins (signal generation is not yet released).
-The signal detector (with optional classifier) can be triggered in the main spectrogram page, which will display the output annotations as soon as it finishes, convinient for testing new detection/classification algorithms.
+The signal detector (with optional classifier) can be triggered in the main spectrogram page, which will display the output annotations as soon as it finishes, convenient for testing new detection/classification algorithms.
 The DSP module runs prior to the FFT calculations, letting you perform a variety of signal processing functions and other sample manipulation.
 It currently only supports Python snippets, where the samples out must be the same length as samples in (for now).

 <p align="center">
   <img width=450 src="public/IQEngine_Plugins.svg" />